Ayaaa-B/Lisa/README.md

     ├── enquiry.html
     └── contact.html

-All five pages share the same navigation bar, so every page links back to every other page.
+All five pages share the same navigation bar so every page links back to every other page.

 ## File & Folder Structure